Cassava trial fields in Son La, Vietnam. Photo by Hieu Trong. Grabbed from Facebook group, ACIAR Cassava Value Chain and Livelihood Program.

 by Nozomi Kawarazuka| Jul 26, 2017

-The International Centre for Tropical Agriculture (CIAT) has been working with the University of Queensland (UQ) and national partners in Vietnam, Indonesia, Laos and Cambodia to improve the livelihoods of upland farmers engaged in the cassava value chain.
-Two seperate projects pull together into a program of research funded by the Australian Centre for International Agricultural Research (ACIAR) with the overall aim of increasing the profitability and sustainability of smallholder cassava production.
+The International Center for Tropical Agriculture (CIAT) has been working with the University of Queensland (UQ) and national partners in Vietnam, Indonesia, Laos and Cambodia to improve the livelihoods of upland farmers engaged in the cassava value chain.
+Two seperate projects pull together into a program of research funded by the Australian Center for International Agricultural Research (ACIAR) with the overall aim of increasing the profitability and sustainability of smallholder cassava production.
 The program has a strong emphasis on exploring the opportunities (and constraints) to achieve this by developing effective linkages between the various value-chain actors.

 The research seeks to understand the opportunities and constraints facing smallholder production and marketing of cassava within different value chains – from the remote villages in northern Vietnam, intensive production zones with strong market access, to areas where cassava remains an important food crop.
 In each of site, the incentives and drivers for adoption of sustainable farming systems are explored with value chain actors.